configcat/docs/website/docs/advanced/troubleshooting.md

 1. Singleton: We strongly recommend using the ConfigCat SDK as a Singleton.
 Initializing the SDK over and over again can cause serious performance issues in production.
 If you want to use multiple SDK Keys in the same application, create only one _ConfigCat Client_ per SDK Key.
 1. Are you using the proper polling mode for your use case?
 Details on polling modes in the [SDK Docs](/sdk-reference/overview.md).
 1. Might be a too frequent `Auto Polling` interval.
 Please check the [SDK Docs](/sdk-reference/overview.md).
-1. In `Manual Polling` mode, it could be a too frequent `forceRefresh()` call in your code, making the SDK download the config.json often.
+1. In `Manual Polling` mode, it could be a too frequent `forceRefresh()` call in your code, making the SDK download the config JSON often.
 1. You can try one of our lightweight sample applications to rule out local issues.
 Find in the [repository of each SDK](https://github.com/configcat).

 ### Network Checklist